-How can owners and management agents assist tenants who experience a reduction in income due to COVID-19?
+Q: How can owners and management agents assist tenants who experience a reduction in income due to COVID-19?

 A: For tenants receiving Rental Assistance, an interim recertification should be completed as quickly as possible.
 We encourage agents to be accurate but flexible, including receiving information by phone or email, and making accommodations when income changes can’t be verified due to business closures.

 Given the high number of potential zero-income certifications, we are suspending Handbook 2-3560 Attachment 6-B used to verify living expenses for zero income interim recertifications.
 Tenants who have been laid off due to COVID-19 do not qualify for income annualization as mentioned in Handbook 2-3560 Chapter 6 Section 6.9 (4), as this emergency is not a seasonal or predictable layoff.
 Rent should be calculated based on current income.

 For tenants not receiving Rental Assistance, the CARES Act signed on March 27, 2020, suspends evictions for nonpayment for a 120 day period, and restricts owners and management agents from charging late fees or otherwise penalizing tenants who are unable to pay rent.
 We encourage owners to be as flexible as possible with tenants during this time.